apify/apify-docs/content/academy/switching_to_typescript/using_types.md

 ---
-title: Using types
+title: Using types - I
 description: Dip your toes into using types with TypeScript by learning about the core types offered by the language, and how to define variables and functions with them.
-menuWeight: 7.1
+menuWeight: 7.2
 paths:
     - switching-to-typescript/using-types
 ---